casprice/motor-control/README.md

     make

 to compile the files into an executable.
-This program takes in the flag -m as an argument, to be followed by the number of the motor you wish to control.
+This program takes in an integer argument, representing the number of the motor you wish to control.
 For example:

-    ./Driver -m 2
+    ./Driver 2

-to control motor #2.
+will control motor #2.

 To clean up the project directory, run